cerc-io/mobymask-watcher/demo/local-web-app.md

 * The check for phishers in the app is done using mobymask-watcher GraphQL API.
 The code can be seen [here](https://github.com/vulcanize/MobyMask/blob/use-laconic-watcher-as-hosted-index/packages/react-app/src/PhisherCheck.jsx#L30).

-* The same steps can be performed for checking member status and endorsing new memebers.
+* The same steps can be performed for checking member status and endorsing new members.

 * Generate an invite link by clicking on `Create new invite link` button.